Veselun3007/ModelPlaneInfo.ConsoleEditor/README.md

 # ModelPlaneInfo.ConsoleEditor

-Old project with minimal changes made due to migration of the project from the .NET Framework 4.7.2. platform to the .NET Core 6.0 platform.
-The project was developed as a final project from the "Programming" educational subject to confirm its successful completion
+It's an old project with minimal changes made due to migration of the project from the .NET Framework 4.7.2. platform to the .NET Core 6.0 platform.
+The project was developed as a final project from the "Programming" educational subject to confirm its successful completion.

 ## Project structure
 ```bash